0xPARC/0xparc-intro-book/src/fhe3.typ

 #import "preamble.typ":*

-= Levelled FHE from LWE
+= Leveled FHE from LWE
 <fhe>

-== The main idea: Approximate eigenvalues
+== The main idea: approximate eigenvalues

-Now we want to turn the public-key encryption from @lwe-crypto into a levelled FHE scheme.
+Now we want to turn the public-key encryption from @lwe-crypto into a leveled FHE scheme.
 In other words:
 We want to be able to encrypt bits (0s and 1s) and operate on them with AND and NOT gates.